 There are two azimuth encoders.
 Encoder 1 is on

 the gregorian side and is used for pointing.
 Encoder 2 is on the

-carriage house side and is used to measure azimuth pending (as well
+carriage house side and is used to measure azimuth arm bending (as

 When encoder 1 fails, the vertex system

 automatically switches to encoder to for the pointing.
 This causes a

 degradation in the pointing since the encoder 1 and encoder 2